 Summer Music Festival Returns

-Boulevard Music presents 6 free concerts on Thursday evenings at 7pm from July 10 through August 14 in the palm-lined courtyard of Culver City City Hall.
+Summer breezes… an intimate courtyard… free parking… and great music.
+Escape to Culver City for the 2019 Culver City’s Boulevard Music Summer Festival.
+Boulevard Music presents 6 free concerts on Thursday evenings at 7 pm from July 11 through August 15 in the palm-lined Dale Jones Courtyard of Culver City City Hall.

 9770 Culver Blvd

 Culver City, CA 90232